dimitrios-sideris/Personal-Projects/README.md

-# Kinetic Model Validation (Plots Only)
+# Personal Projects

-This repository contains validation results (plots and case definitions) for kinetic models implemented from the literature.
+This repository contains validation results (plots and case definitions) for literature models implemented from the literature.
-**No implementation code is provided.**
+**No implementation code is provided.
+Code may be provided upon request.**

 ## Contents
 - `models/`: validation folders per literature model